 - What can I play it on?
 PS5, Xbox Series X/S and PC confirmed

-Battlefield 6 release date
+Battlefield 6 release date and platforms

 Battlefield 6 is due to release "Holiday 2021" for PS5, Xbox Series X and PC.
 This release window was confirmed by EA CEO Andrew Wilson in an earnings call in November 2020.